 Channels

 We do not recommend creating new Teams for smaller groups in a larger Team.
-If you want to communicate with a smaller group, create a private channel.
+If you want to communicate with a smaller group, create a Private channel.

 Editing or deleting a message

-You can edit a sent message by clicking on the three dots in the emoticon menu (which opens automatically when you hover your cursor over the message) > click Edit.
-This opens the editor where you can edit your message.
-Click Enter to save your changes.
+You can edit an already published message by clicking the editor tool in the emoticon menu.
+The menu opens automatically when you hover your cursor over the message.
+Click Edit

-You can delete a sent message by clicking on the three dots in the emoticon menu (which opens automatically when you hover your cursor over the message) > click Delete.
+You can delete a sent message by clicking on the three dots in the emoticon menu.
+In the menu, click Delete.

 Notifications

 We recommend only using the Do Not Disturb status if you are attending a meeting or need to focus.
 We do not recommend using the status all the time as it blocks all messages and notifications.
+Remember to always respect your colleagues' DnD status.

 Editing